 The recipe is duck rice and of Portuguese origin and contains pork products as well.
 It is a very simple dish which packs plenty of flavor from the duck, red wine and the pork products like sausages.
 This recipe can be done with any type of rice, but I prefer to do it with parboiled so the rice remains of the same shape at the end of the baking process.

 There are certain dishes that require special equipment, and this is one of them.
 I usually do the duck rice in a pressure cooker because it is a faster process and all the flavor get the chance to infuse nicely into the duck.
 The best part is because you lose very little content, the broth gets packed with all the goodies and the rice comes out spectacularly flavored.
-If you are not used to a pressure cooker, invest in an easier model like Presto 01362 6-Quart Stainless Steel Pressure Cooker in the photo below.
+If you are not used to a pressure cooker, do your online research and search up on Amazon.
+Invest in an easier model like Presto 01362 6-Quart Stainless Steel Pressure Cooker in the photo below.
 (This is an affiliate link from Amazon Services LLC Associates Program, and I will get commission from a purchase.)